 If there are 2 non-co-resident carers caring for the same care receiver, the required care and attention may be provided in either the care receiver's home, or in the home of either carer.

-Act reference: SSAct section 953 Qualification for carer allowance - caring for either 1 or 2 disabled children, section 954 Qualification for carer allowance - caring for a disabled adult in a private home of both the adult and the carer, section 954A Qualification for carer allowance - caring for a disabled adult in a private home not shared by the adult and carer
+Act reference: SSAct section 953 Qualification for CA - caring for either 1 or 2 disabled children, section 954 Qualification for CA - caring for a disabled adult in a private home of both the adult and the carer, section 954A Qualification for CA - caring for a disabled adult in a private home not shared by the adult and carer

 Policy reference: SS Guide 3.6.7 CA - qualification & payability